Psychologist

 About Behavioral Therapy

-The rudiments of behavioral therapy begin in the 1920s, however its comprehensive form did not emerge until the 1950s and 1960s.
+The beginnings of behavioral therapy are found in the 1920s, however its comprehensive form did not emerge until the 1950s and 1960s.
 The primary contributors were Joseph Wolpe in South Africa, M.B.
 Shipiro and Hans Eysenck in Britain, and B. F. Skinner in the United States.

 Behavioral therapy approaches rely on the principles of conditioning and social learning theory.
 Drawing on principles of behaviorism, behavioral therapy often focuses on behaviors that are observable and measurable, rather than on thoughts and feelings.
 However, newer forms of behavior therapy include a strong focus on thought and show that the idea that behavior therapy focuses only on publicly observable behavior is not correct.